StampyAI/stampy/help.md

 `s, get info <ADDITIONAL_INFO>` (with any filtering option mentioned so far, except `next`) can be used to get detailed information about the question as an entity in the database.

 ![](images/help/Questions-get-info-babyagi.png)

+### Reloading questions

+If you're a bot dev, editor, or reviewerr, you can ask Stampy to refresh questions cache (sync it with coda) by the command.

+`s, <reload/fetch/load/update> <?new> <q/questions>`

+E.g., `s, reload questions` or `s, fetch new q`

+Stampy also does it whenever he sees a review request containing a GDoc link, which does not appear in any of the questions in his cache.

+If you use it and for some reason Stampy's question cache seems still seems to be out of sync with coda, use hardreload.

+`s, hardreload questions`.

+The difference is that while the former updates the current cache, the latter overwrites it with a new one, which is more certain to work but probably less memory-safe.
+If it turns out that this function is not necessary, it will be deleted.